Education

 Background

-Kyung U. Hong received his B.S. degree in Environmental Toxicology from UC Davis (Davis, CA) and his M.S. and Ph.D. degrees in Toxicology from the University of Rochester, School of Medicine and Dentistry (Rochester, NY).
-Before joining Western New England University in 2023, he was an Assistant Professor at the Department of Pharmacology and Toxicology at the University of Louisville, School of Medicine (Louisville, KY).
+Dr. Hong earned his BS degree in Environmental Toxicology from the University of California, Davis, and his MS and PhD degrees in Toxicology from the University of Rochester School of Medicine and Dentistry.
+Before joining Western New England University (WNE) in 2023, he served as an Assistant Professor in the Department of Pharmacology and Toxicology at the University of Louisville School of Medicine.

 One of his passions is teaching.
-At WNE, he teaches basic and advanced pharmacology courses, as well as cardiovascular pathophysiology and drugs at the College of Pharmacy and Health Sciences.
-Throughout his career in academics, he has trained numerous high school, undergraduate, graduate, and professional students.
+At WNE, Dr. Hong teaches both foundational and advanced pharmacology courses, as well as cardiovascular pathophysiology and pharmacotherapy in the College of Pharmacy and Health Sciences.
+A dedicated educator, he has mentored high school, undergraduate, graduate, and professional students throughout his career.

 Research Interests

-• Regulation of polyamine homeostasis by NAT1 and NAT2.
+- Regulation of polyamine homeostasis by NAT2, and implications for cell growth and metabolic regulation.

-• Role of cytoskeleton-associated protein 2 (CKAP2) and cytoskeleton-associated protein 2-like (CKAP2L) in mitosis and during mammalian brain development.
+- Role of cytoskeleton-associated protein 2 (CKAP2) and CKAP2-like (CKAP2L) in mitotic spindle dynamics, chromosome segregation, genomic stability, and mammalian brain development.

 Scholarly Works